In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 The Current Situation-

-Furthermore, the education sector had a severe impact and massive losses; the schools barely opened in the last 18 months, and the online classes were unable to fulfill their potential.
+Furthermore, the education sector had a severe impact and massive losses; the schools barely opened in the last 18 months, and the online classes could not fulfill their potential.

 Although vaccination is now widely available, the baseless rumors have resulted in lower acceptance amongst the less educated people.